Cevatercal01/Cevatercal01/README.md

 ### Hi there 👋 I'm a freshman CS student at Bilkent University
- I'm interested in Computer vision and artificial intelligence
+ I'm interested in computer vision and machine learning

 <!--
 **Cevatercal01/Cevatercal01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.